-David G. DeBoskey is an Associate Professor in the Charles W. Lamden School of Accountancy and served as the KPMG Faculty Fellow from 2011-2012.
+David G. DeBoskey is a Professor in the Charles W. Lamden School of Accountancy and served as the KPMG Faculty Fellow from 2011-2012.
 Since joining the College of Business Administration faculty in 2006, he has taught upper-division undergraduate accounting courses for the Charles W. Lamden School of Accountancy and specialized graduate MBA courses in the Sports and Executive MBA programs at SDSU.
+Currently, he is the lead professor for Accounting 201, a required business course for all business students.
+Each year he coordinates over 23 sections in both face to face and online modalities.

 Dr. DeBoskey’s main research interests are in the areas of information risk, disclosure, cost of capital, corporate governance, auditor specialization, and executive pedagogy; he has additional interest in executive education, specifically examining the impact of accounting education in international executive instruction.
 His expertise in these areas has made him a requested speaker at top-tier conferences and has positioned him as an authority on executive compensation to the national media: His quotes and analysis have been widely cited in outlets such as The Wall Street Journal, Business Week, LA Times, USA Today and Dow Jones.Read More…